kapouer/window-page/README.md

 Order of execution of chains
 ----------------------------

-There are four chains (route, build, patch, setup) that accepts thenables.
+There are five chains (route, build, patch, setup, close) that accepts thenables.

 The first time the document is parsed into a DOM, it is in its 'initial' state, the second time it is 'prerendered'; meaning it has been built once, serialized,